All Episodes

 Yeah, and that is.

-It's an interesting assumption that the assumption in this story is that you people can still afford food.
+The assumption in this story is that you people can still afford food.

 And not only can you still afford food, you can afford lots of it.

-As you know, Barack Obama, the most merciful Lord Barack the Messiah, is very offended, as is his campaign over the McCain ad featuring Britney Spears and Paris Hilton, portraying both Obama And his voters as celebutards.
+As you know, Barack Obama, the most merciful Lord Barack the Messiah, is very offended, as is his campaign over the McCain ad featuring Britney Spears and Paris Hilton, portraying both Obama and his voters as celebutards.

 So while whining about being compared to vacuous pop stars, Obama spends Saturday night with three of the dumbest celebrities on the face of the earth.

-Saturday in South Beach, Florida, during a fundraiser at the Set nightclub for Senator Obama, Matt Damon said this.
+Saturday in South Beach, Florida, during a fundraiser at the set nightclub for Senator Obama, Matt Damon said this.

-If you like the direction the country's going in, and you like what's happened in the last seven and a half years, you should definitely vote for John McCain.
+If you like the direction the country's going in and you like what's happened in the last seven and a half years, you should definitely vote for John McCain.

 Now, this is at a nightclub on Saturday night.